dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - `Searchbox`: Must be used with _hasLinkTo_ properties.
 Allows to search and enter a resource that the given resource should link to.
 It has one gui_attribute that indicates how many properties of the found resources should be indicated.
 It's mandatory!
     - _gui_attributes_:
-        - `numprops=integer` (mandatory): While dynamically displaying the search result, the number of properties that should be displayed.
+        - `numprops=integer` (optional): While dynamically displaying the search result, the number of properties that should be displayed.

 *Example:*